spring-jdbc-crud/simplejdbcmapper/README.md

 ## Features
 1. One liners for CRUD
-2. A fluent API to populate relationships from your custom queries.
+2. A fluent API to assemble relationships from your custom queries.
 3. Simple configuration similar to JdbcTemplate/JdbClient configuration.
 4. Methods to construct SQL for the mapped objects that can be used with Spring row mappers like BeanPropertyRowMapper, SimplePropertyRowMapper or the framework's EntityRowMapper which avoids writing custom row mappers.
 5. Auto assign properties